jabusir/code-challenge/README.md

 <img align="left" width="100px" height="100px" src="https://seso-static-assets-localhost.s3.amazonaws.com/seso-logo-green-100x100.png" alt="seso-logo">

-# SESO Code Coding Challenge A21
+# SESO Code Coding Challenge: Log Sorting

 <br>

-## Challenge: Log Sorting
+## Instructions

 You have been a set of **log sources**.
 Each log source is contains N log entries.
 Each entry is a javascript object with a timestamp and message.
 You don't know how many log entries each source has - however - you do know that the entries within each source are sorted chronologically (that last bit is important).